Many SME owners in New Zealand want to make improvements to outdated and inefficient business systems and processes.

 A robust point of sale system incorporates an inventory management module, allowing you to track stock from order to receipt to sale, regardless of whether you sell online or offline.
 These days, these systems often integrate seamlessly with different payment products like Laybuy or Afterpay, which give your customers more ways to buy from you.

 By utilising a full-feature point of sale system, you’ll be more informed about the “rhythm” of your business: by accurately recording sales, discounts, stock, customer information and trends.

 A robust payroll management system is integral to your business too.

 Firstly, it will allow you to comply with the most recent changes in legislation.
 Payday filing, which was introduced in April this year, means that the majority of small businesses are required to file statistics about their payroll within two days of paying employees.

 Most electronic payroll management systems can do this for you with the click of a button.
 This saves considerable administrative time and reduces the risk of filing errors.

 Good payroll software also returns any payroll-related taxes to Inland Revenue and will file all relevant lodgements on your behalf, further reducing the burden of compliance.

-Any questions about improving your business systems and processes?
-We’d be happy to talk through your options – contact us here.
+If you have any questions about improving your business systems and processes, we’d be happy to talk through your options – so contact us here.